pranigopu/learningKubernetes/4_kubernetesViaAks.md

         image: stacksimplify/kube-helloworld:1.0.0
 ```

+_As in every previous example, I shall be using the container image_ `stacksimplify/kubenginx:1.0.0`, _which present in Docker Hub_.

 With the above script, we initiate the creation of replica containers from the given image (in the last line), which of course means (as we are in a Kubernetes context) the creation of replica pods.
 From the above, note that we connect the ReplicaSet to the containers it must replicate not by reference to specific pods but by reference to the applications themselves, or more specifically, the applications running in specific containers.
 In other words, the way a ReplicaSet is connected with pods is abstracted from us the end users.

 To create a ReplicaSet using the above YAML manifest, we do the following...